GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex1_.md

 - If you would like to adapt this exercise to your specific use case, create your own case-description.
 ```

 ### Available Material:
-> needs to be linked directly
+> needs to be linked directly + not fully understandable.
+Take a look at folder structure ex 4 or mention the file paths where to find the mentioned data

 •	Introduction slides about the Sketch Map Tool
 •	X EVCA-case studies as examples
 •	Alternative files based on OSM- and satellite-based Sketch Maps from 5 regions.
--	The created maps for (pre-printing)
+-	The created maps for pre-printing
 -	Pre-marked and photographed maps
 -	Geodata of the results and some pictures

 ### During the exercise:
 #### Introduction:
-- Introduce the idea, the aim, and the general workflow of the Skecht Map Tool before starting the exercise.
+- Introduce the idea, the aim, and the general workflow of the Sketch Map Tool before starting the exercise.
 - Provide access to the needed material and form groups (at least 3 people each to discuss together; ideal group size is 3 to 6 participants).

 #### Time for group work: